-First Semester: The Cell Biology the Molecular Biology Microbiology and the Molecular Virology programs are three of thirteen within the School of Medicine which make up the BSTP.
+First Semester: The Cell Biology, Molecular Biology and the Molecular Virology programs are three of thirteen within the School of Medicine which make up the BSTP.
 First year students who apply through

 the BSTP are not restricted to any one department but may study in any

 of the BSTP programs.
 This provides students with enormous flexibility

 in exploring a broad range of disciplines and laboratories.

 Students are encouraged to begin the first of three research rotations during the summer before the start of the fall semester.
 Rotations can be carried out in any of the BSTP-affiliated laboratories and are meant to expose students to multiple experimental systems in the broad areas of molecular and cellular biology as well as to aid in the choice of a laboratory in which to pursue Ph.D. thesis research.
 All first year students enroll in a comprehensive one semester core curriculum, which provides an in depth foundation in cell and molecular biology.
 A thesis advisor is chosen at the end of the first semester of graduate study by joint agreement between the student, the prospective advisor, and the BSTP Graduate Program Educational Advisory Committee.
 A student who chooses a thesis advisor from Cell Biology, Molecular Biology Microbiology or Molecular Virology can become a member of one of these three programs.